geeksforsocialchange/gfsc-v3/content/blog/2022/rafft-design-blog/index.md

 It will be down to us to consider how many and what themes to centre the website around in the final design.

-{{<image "5.jpg" "An abstract diagram showing some concepts sorted into theme columns with colour codes and showing some of them will be video, image, text etc. Text reads: Theme panels, each contains different individual 'anecdotes' / data pieces.
+{{<image src="5.jpg" alt="An abstract diagram showing some concepts sorted into theme columns with colour codes and showing some of them will be video, image, text etc. Text reads: Theme panels, each contains different individual 'anecdotes' / data pieces.
 One person's interview mgiht yield multiple 'bits' across themes - a short video, a piece of text, a photo they shared, etc etc, across themes.
-Even a small number of high quality interviewees is good!" "frame image--center">}}
+Even a small number of high quality interviewees is good!" classList="frame image--center">}}

 ## Thinking about design